 Acceptance of Clients: Affiliate may enter into a PSA with prospective clients at its sole discretion under terms which are acceptable to Transfac in its sole discretion.
 Nothing in this Agreement shall be interpreted as obligating Transfac to purchase accounts or accept an assignment and transfer of the PSA from Affiliate at any time.
 Transfac shall not be obligated to purchase any accounts from the Factoring Client at any time.
 Transfac shall not be obligated to pay Affiliate any fee whatsoever unless and until Transfac actually purchases accounts from the Factoring Client.
 The actual transfer of the PSA shall be evidenced by a separate Assignment and Transfer of PSA (each an “Assignment”), the form of which is attached as Schedule 3 hereto and incorporated by reference herein.
 Each Assignment shall be given in furtherance of, become a part of and governed pursuant to the terms of this Agreement.

 Affiliate’s Duties and Representations: Except for the PSA as limited by documents which are related thereto, which are entered into and then assigned to Transfac as provided for in this Agreement, Affiliate will not enter into any agreement on behalf of or which otherwise binds Transfac.
 Affiliate may not take any action or make any representation which would cause any third party to believe that Affiliate is authorized to contract directly or indirectly on behalf of Transfac.
 Affiliate will keep in full force and effect all licenses, authorizations and insurance policies, if any, that may be required of Affiliate.
 Affiliate will indemnify Transfac against any losses, claims, lawsuits, or demands (including attorney’s fees and costs) incurred as a result of negligence or willful misconduct of Affiliate, including misrepresentations or fraud.
 If Affiliate or Affiliate’s Clients misrepresent any information to Transfac, in addition to any other damages, Affiliate shall forfeit all earned and unearned Referral Affiliate Fees (as defined in paragraph 6, below).
 Affiliate shall cooperate with Transfac to effect the assignment of each PSA, including the execution and recording of such documents needed to confirm the assignment of and perfect Transfac’s interest in each PSA or the collateral security same.

+Transfac’s Representations and Warranties: Transfac represents that it shall be responsible for hanlding all back-end operations, including, but not limited to: i) performing its own credit analysis of the Factoring Client; ii) opening a lockbox bank account and maintaining it for payments to be made; iii) handling all collections of payments, pursuant to a PSA and all transfers of funds, as set forth in the Participation Agreement between the Parties; iv) providing Affiliate with access to Transfac’s Client/Broker Portal on Affiliate’s website; v) being responsible for all maintenance costs and service requests; vi) providing office support to Affiliate including, but not limited to, maintaining dedicated phone lines on behalf of Affiliate which will be answered using Affiliate’s company name in addition to ensuring that any email requests from Factoring Clients are responded to utilizing our company email server.